garrandall/popular-music-data/tracks/dude-beenie-man-ms--thing.md

 When, she seh she neva had it so deep
 So right now I'm di man she definetly wanna keep
 Har ex bwoyfriend use to come and drop asleep
-Dat's why when mi pager start beep she seh Beenie......
+Dat's why when mi pager start beep she seh Beenie...

 You heard what she preferred,
 she waan a man weh mek she fly like a bird
 She waan a real man she don't waan nuh nerd
 She waan yuh gi har it good mark mi word
 I'm not a perv but mi mek she serv, she waan di rockula well until it curve
 Har ex bwoyfriend ain't got di nerve
-Have har a wait and she nah get served, so she seh Beenie.....
+Have har a wait and she nah get served, so she seh Beenie...